aviler/bender/README.md

 Bender
 ======

-:robot: Find Bender's suicidal path.
+:robot: Find Bender's suicidal path :skull:

 With this software and a map you can predict where is Bender and preventing him from reaching the suicidal booth.